-The Punans most likely started migrating to Kakus watershed in the 16th century (1600) in small groups, from Ba River, a tributary of Rejang – where the Punan Ba longhouse is located.
+The Punans most likely started migrating to Kakus watershed as early as in the 18th century (1700) – albeit in small groups, from Ba River.
 These groups initially settled on the upper reaches of Kakus cultivating the lands and exploiting nearby jungle resources, particularly bird nest from the caves as source of income.

-The migrations heightened in the middle of 18th century (circa 1770-1790) period (Guerreiro 1988), as the exodus of Kayan from Apo Kayan in Kalimantan began moving down Rejang River forcing Punan fleeing the region to avoid subjugation.
+The migrations heightened in the middle of 18th century (circa 1770-1790) period as the exodus of Kayan from Apo Kayan in Kalimantan began moving down Rejang River forcing Punan fleeing the region to avoid subjugation.
 Kakus River was largely inhabited at the time, with the Tatau occupying only the Tatau and Anap watershed.
-The Iban has yet to moved in.
+The Iban has yet to move in.

 Read more here: